 - The top line reminds everyone why the project is important

-- It gives a structured, colour-coded summary of the project status at a glance in an easy-to-digest format
+- It gives a structured, color-coded summary of the project status at a glance in an easy-to-digest format

 - It forces you, and everyone else involved, to keep on top of things, avoiding unexpected surprises – one thing children tend to love that stakeholders most definitely do not!